pl0psec/cvemate.com/README.md

 **Open an issue or contribute:** [github.com/pl0psec/cvemate.com/issues](https://github.com/pl0psec/cvemate.com/issues)

-## 💬 Community
+## Community

-Join our growing community of security professionals who are simplifying their vulnerability management workflows with CveMate.
+💬 Join our growing community of security professionals who are simplifying their vulnerability management workflows with CveMate.

 ## License

-This project is licensed under the terms specified in [LICENSE.md](./LICENSE.md).
+⚖️ This project is licensed under the terms specified in [LICENSE.md](./LICENSE.md).

-## 🙏 Acknowledgments
+## Acknowledgments

-CveMate is a passion project maintained during spare time.
+🙏 CveMate is a passion project maintained during spare time.
 Special thanks to all contributors and the security community for their invaluable feedback and support.

 ---